jairojair/site/content/articles/dont-focus-on-being-productive.md

 ---
-title: "Don't focus on being productive"
+title: "Don't Focus on Being Productive"
 slug: dont-focus-on-being-productive
 date: 2024-11-03
 description: You're not unproductive - what's missing is better alignment of expectations with yourself and the people around you.
 tags: [productivity, alignment, expectations, communication, goals]
 ---

-### Don't focus on being productive
+### Don't Focus on Being Productive

 Currently, I'm surrounded by videos, posts, and content about productivity, and most times I come to the conclusion that people are productive.

 The problem is that they produce and focus on the "wrong" things, or rather on things different from expectations - what's missing is alignment.